-Dr. Remington Townsend and Dr. Jacob Condon may recommend sedation dentistry for individuals who suffer from dental anxiety or fear, have a severe gag reflex, who require extensive dental work in a single appointment, or who cannot otherwise receive treatment safely.
+Dr. Remington Townsend, Dr. Jacob Condon or Dr. Kenton Smith may recommend sedation dentistry for individuals who suffer from dental anxiety or fear, have a severe gag reflex, who require extensive dental work in a single appointment, or who cannot otherwise receive treatment safely.

 Nitrous Oxide (Laughing Gas)